 JOB ACTION - A concerted, coordinated activity by employees designed to put pressure on the employer to influence bargaining.
 Examples include: work stoppages or shutdowns, sickouts and protest demonstrations, wearing T-shirts, buttons, or hats with union slogans, holding parking lot meetings, collective refusal of voluntary overtime, reporting to work in a group, petition signing, jamming phone lines, etc.

-JUST CAUSE - A reason an employer must give for any disciplinary action it takes against an employee.
+JUST CAUSE - The “just cause” article in a labor contract provides a standard of protections against arbitrary or unfair termination and other forms of inappropriate workplace discipline.
+Just cause mandates that management must meet a burden of proof to justify discipline or discharge.
+The principle of just cause requires that the employer have a justifiable reason for any disciplinary action it takes against an employee.
 An employer must show just cause only if a contract requires it.
 Most contracts have just cause requirements which place the burden of proof for just cause on the employer.

 LOCKOUT - Action by the employer to prohibit employees from entering the workplace during a labor dispute or employee strike.
 A lockout is the employer counterpart of a strike and is used primarily to pressure employees to accept the employer’s terms in a new contract.